humungus-gungi/bootyquest/README.md

 WINNEBAGO ADVENTURE!!!

-K: "I can show you how to gain access to my estate below with the ship, but without this access, you have no place to land.
+Kuto: "I can show you how to gain access to my estate below with the ship, but without this access, you have no place to land.
 I will give you specific instructions for my estate."

 BUT BEFORE THEY DO - they check the library.